benwr/cosp/readme.md

 re-implement the key-value store backend.

-For the Virginia Tech implementation (the only one I care about, as it is the school I attend), the backend is a server in Chicken Scheme server that trolls the VT historical timetables for information.
+For the Virginia Tech implementation (the only one I care about, as it is the school I attend), the backend is a server in Ruby that trolls the VT timetables for information.

 ### Data Structures ###